christinezyang/christinezyang.github.io/BYOK-Part-01.md

 ### Conclusion

 It took way less time than expected to get used to the ortholinear keyboard layout, but I am still way slower on it than on the staggered layout.
 Not only did I have to get used to an ortholinear layout, I also had to get used to using the layers (to type numbers and most symbols) all while on a blank keycap set.
 Go big or go home.
-I'm also satisfied with how the switches sound and feel.
+I'm also satisfied with how the Hippo switches sound and feel.
 My favorite part is how portable this keyboard is!